World Cube Association: Teams and Committees

+The responsibilities of each team or committee are found on the WCA website.

-WCA Delegates
+Delegates

-WCA Delegates are members of the WCA who are responsible for making sure that all WCA competitions are run according to the mission, regulations, and spirit of the WCA.
-This means that a WCA Delegate needs to be present at every competition for it to be considered official.
-The WCA has four different types of delegates: WCA Senior Delegates, WCA Delegates, WCA Junior Delegates, and WCA Trainee Delegates.
-Beyond the duties of a WCA Delegate, a WCA Senior Delegate is responsible for managing the delegates in their area and should also be contacted by the community for regional matters.
-They are available to mentor the delegates in their area – especially when new communities are being developed.
-New delegates are listed as WCA Trainee Delegates at first and need to show their ability to manage competitions successfully before being listed as a WCA Junior Delegate.
-WCA Trainee Delegates will delegate their first competitions alongside more experienced delegates to get the hang of all responsibilities connected to delegate a WCA competition.
-WCA Junior Delegates can be promoted to a WCA Delegate after at least 1 year of successful work as a WCA Junior Delegate.

-All acknowledged WCA Delegates, Junior Delegates and Senior Delegates can be found on the WCA Website.
+WCA Delegates are responsible for overseeing competitions and ensure they run according to the WCA regulations.
+The WCA recognizes Senior, Regional, Full, Junior, and Trainee Delegates.
+Senior and Regional delegates take on additional responsibilities in managing the delegates in their region.

+Junior Delegates are required to spend at least one year in the position and demonstrate proficiency in managing competitions before being promoted to Full Delegate.
+Trainee Delegates are being trained to become Junior Delegates, and are not allowed to manage competitions on their own.

 History

-Pre-history (1999-2003)
+Pre-history (1999–2003)

+In 1982, an unofficial Rubik's Cube World Championships was hosted in Budapest, Hungary by Ernő Rubik, which was won by Minh Thai with a time of 22.95 seconds.
 In 1999, speedcubers gathered on the Internet via Rubik's Games, a computer game with an electronic version of the Rubik's Cube.
 Chris Hardwick from Raleigh, NC founded the Yahoo!
 Group "Speedsolvingrubikscube" and the Unofficial World Records, a place where cubers could post their personal best times.
 Ron van Bruchem started speedcubing.com together with his friend Ton Dennenbroek, an avid puzzle collector.

-Founding (2003-2004)
+Founding (2003–2004)

 Because the cubers were living all over the world, they wanted to organize a competition at which they could all meet.
 In 2001, plans to organise a World Championship in New York were underway but it had to be called off due to safety concerns at the time.
 In 2003, under the guidance of Dan Gosbee, they successfully organized the Rubik's Cube World Championship in Toronto.
 This first modern-age Rubik's Cube competition was a success, but there were many issues, largely due to the lack of any regulations.
 After the World Championship, van Bruchem and Tyson Mao started organizing competitions in the Netherlands and Germany, as well as at Caltech in the United States.
 In 2004, they started the World Cube Association, which today has held competitions in more than 100 countries.

 After the founding of the WCA, most competitions in the United States happened in prestigious colleges, though many happened in smaller high schools, middle schools, hotels, malls, amusement parks and other venues internationally.
 Some of the first official events included most current ones (see Events).
 However, 6x6, 7x7, and Skewb weren't events when the organization was founded, whereas Magic, Master Magic, and 3x3 with Feet were but are no longer events.